ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 Finally, the subcommand `rag-invoke` invokes the system specifying a desired embedding model, an LLM, a question and an prompt-template.
-The `prompt-template` option is optional and if ommited the default for this LLM will be used.
+The `prompt-template` option is optional and if omitted the default for this LLM will be used.
 Running the command `app-cli model rag-invoke --help` the output
 below: